devotedtoneurosis/PunkAPI--Test/README.md

 # For Developers
 <h3>Deployment</h3>
-<p>After pulling from this repo, the project can be run locally through the IDE using IISExpress.
-For unit tests, Google Chrome and/or Firefox are recommended</p>
+<p>After pulling from this repo, the project can be run locally through the IDE using IISExpress or built and deployed to a full IIS implementation.
+For unit tests, Google Chrome and/or Firefox are recommended.</p>

 <h3>Data Store</h3>
 <p>Data is stored in a JSON database file.
 Any ratings posted by users will be stored here.
 By default, the file is created in the following location:</p>